 Dolan’s play, “Daddy’s Little Girls,” was named a National Semifinalist for the Kennedy Center American College Theater Festival’s 10-minute play competition, the THE GARY GARRISON AWARD FOR OUTSTANDING TEN-MINUTE PLAY.
 In conjunction with KCACTF, “Daddy’s Little Girls” also garnered him one of the eight, nationwide nominations for the National Partners of American Theatre Playwriting Award which recognizes “best-written, best-crafted script with the strongest writer’s “voice.””
+He received a production of his full-length play, “Bait Shop,” at the 2016 Seabury Quinn Jr. Playwrights’ Festival at Ohio University.
 His full-length play,“Moraine,” had a reading at the 2014 Seabury Quinn Jr. Playwrights Festival at Ohio University, and at the Trellis Reading Series at the Greenhouse Theater Center.
 Moraine was self-produced at CIC Theater in Chicago in the spring of 2015, and was directed by Mary Rose O’Connor.

 Dolan produced four one-act plays written by three other Ohio University playwrights and himself called “10-4: The Truck Stop Plays” at CIC Theater in the Summer of 2014.
 Ryan’s full-length play “The Peace of Westphalia” was awarded the first-ever workshop production in the playwriting program at Columbia College.
-His ten-minute plays have been produced by American Theater Company, and Brown Couch Theater.
-Ryan was the dramaturg at RedTwist theater for Kimberly Senior’s production of “The Pillowman,” and Keira Fromm’s production of “The Lobby Hero.”
+His ten-minute plays have been produced by American Theater Company, and Brown Couch Theater in Chicago.
+Ryan was the dramaturg at RedTwist theater for Kimberly Senior’s (“Disgraced,” “Support Group for Men”) production of “The Pillowman,” and Keira Fromm’s production of “The Lobby Hero.”
 Both were nominated for Jeff Awards for “Best Play” and “Best Director.”